tx-lin/vmSafeguard/other/READMEDocker.md

 <em> This little guid will show you how to setup vmSafeguard app as a docker container </em>

+youtube video (same content as bellow): https://youtu.be/UtxZ28hAzQ4

 <strong> I suppose that you have read the root readme (until installation part) </strong>

+## I. Pull (run) vmSafeguard's image from docker hub

-As root, execute the following command :
+As root, execute the following commands :

 ```
-docker run -d -p 8080:80 brlndtech/vmsafeguard
+docker run -d -p 8080:80 archidote/vmsafeguard
-# docker run -d -p 8080:443 brlndtech/vmsafeguard if you wan to use https protocol
+# docker run -d -p 8080:443 archidote/vmsafeguard if you want to use https protocol
 docker ps
 docker exec -it <id of the container vmSafeguard> bash
 -----------------